picandocodigo/List-Category-Posts/readme.txt

 == Changelog ==

+= 0.33 =
+ * Fixes bug with thumbnail size on Widget.

 = 0.32 =
  * Add category count parameter to show the number of posts in a category next to its title.
 Only works when using the **catlink** option: `[catlist name=nintendo catlink=yes category_count=yes]` - http://wordpress.org/support/topic/count-feature

 = 0.31 =
  * Pull request from @cfoellmann, adds testing environment and Travis CI integration.
 Awesomeness.